Hatmic/Project-Showcase/README.md

 The website is developed using JavaScript, HTML, and CSS.
 You can modify the CSS and JS files in the style and script directories, respectively.

-The website is hosted on GitHub Pages, with the code available on the [GitHub repository](https://github.com/Hatmic/Project-pro.hatmic.com), released under the MIT license.
+The website is hosted on Vercel, with the code available on the [GitHub repository](https://github.com/Hatmic/Project-pro.hatmic.com), released under the MIT license.

 According to the MIT open-source license, anyone reproducing this work must respect my copyright and must retain the original copyright notice and license declaration.